 Spanning over 790 acres, Hampstead Heath offers stellar views of Parliament Hill.
 There are plenty grassy knolls to stretch out on by glistening ponds to admire.
 You can also walk to Kentwood House, which is known for its curated collection art.

 Film buffs need to check out BFI.
 Situated in South Bank, you can watch the most popular movies to cult classics that you want to watch time and again.
 There is also an on-site restaurant where you can grab a bite to wat before or after the show.

 If you love all things water and want to see this beautiful city by boat, you can take a cruise down the Thames.
 You can choose to cruise the Thames by night to see the city lit up, or you can enjoy the views of day and snap photos of all the major attractions.

 To wrap up your trip, you should head over to Baker Street.
 It’s said that this is the street where Sherlock Holmes used to live.
-Madame Tussauds is also in walking distance, so don’t forget to stop by.
+Madame Tussauds is nearby, and here is a great place to get Madame Tussauds London tickets, so don’t forget to stop by.